 What is Codewind?

-If you are a software developer, there are many actions you take as you develop, build, run, and test your code.
+If you’re a software developer, you need to perform many actions as you develop, build, run, and test your code.
 You need to build images, assess build status, create containers, open application endpoints, debug, analyze the different logs, assess performance metrics, and rebuild the containers with each code change.

-Different development flows are supported, so you can choose whether you want to use a desktop-based or cloud-based IDE, and whether you want to build and run your containers on your desktop or in the cloud.
+Different development flows are supported.
+You can choose whether you want to use a desktop-based or cloud-based IDE, and whether you want to build and run your containers on your desktop or in the cloud.

 Codewind can be used to build and run Docker-containerized applications on Kubernetes container orchestration applications, including OpenShift, without the need for in-depth knowledge of container technology.